Luxadevi/Ollama-Companion/README.md

 After completing these steps, your uploaded models will be accessible at `https://huggingface.co/your-username/your-repo-name`.

 ## Try Ollama-Companion
 Try ollama Companion deployed on google Colab, with our Colab Notebooks and deploy a instance within minutes.
+This is available on https://github.com/Luxadevi/Ollama-Colab-Integration